script-kit/app/README.md

 ### Reloading

-If you make a change in the `main` dir/process, you'll need to stop and run `npm run dev` again.
+If you make a change in the `main` dir/process, you'll need to stop and run `pnpm run dev` again.
 If you make a change in the `renderer`, it should attempt to hot reload.
 If that fails, `cmd+w` to close the window, and open a new one.